-- In Bayonetta 2, the eponymous heroine has a set of clothing called her "Sunday Best" (which she wears in cut scenes as she goes shopping in Manhattan).
+- In Bayonetta 2, the eponymous heroine has a set of clothing called her "Sunday Best" which she wears in cut scenes as she goes shopping in Manhattan, and which tends to get ruined when the angels show up.
 Both variation include long silk gloves.

 - In Bioshock 2, one of the posters for Plasmids claims that splicing will help your upscale life.
 The poster shows a married couple, and the wife wearing white gloves as she strokes her silver fox cape.◊

 - In Chrono Trigger, both Queen Leene and her descendant Princess Nadia wear similar white dresses and long gloves as part of their royal outfits.
 Nadia is a Rebellious Princess, so she wears just loose pants and a top when she wanders around as Marle.

 - In the Dark Souls games, the fanciest armor sets include the fanciest gloves, such as the lace gloves Princess Dusk wore in the first game (which the player can wear with the rest of her dress).